-One of the questions we’re frequently asked by clients considering their WAN architecture is whether to use SD-WAN (Software-Defined WAN) rather than MPLS (Multiprotocol Label Switching)?
+One of the questions we’re frequently asked by clients considering their WAN architecture is what are the pros and cons of SD-WAN and whether to use SD-WAN (Software-Defined WAN) rather than MPLS (Multiprotocol Label Switching)?
 The answer is: “it depends”.

 SD-WAN can be more cost-efficient and more secure than MPLS, provide higher application performance, further network protection from vulnerabilities that MPLS cannot.
 It’s why interest in SD-WAN has grown over the past few years.